 All of our ships feature comfortable cabins, a lounge, a library, and wellness services so that you can unwind after an active day.
-Chefs on board create delicious meals that reflect the cuisine of the places we visit using fresh, local, and organic ingredients.
+Chefs on board create delicious meals that reflect the cuisine of the regions we visit using fresh, local, and sustainable ingredients wherever possible.
 On board each ship, you'll find a variety of equipment to get you out exploring, such as expedition landing craft, sea kayaks, snorkeling gear and wetsuits, and stand-up paddleboards.
 The ships also feature specially designed tools like remotely operated vehicles (National Geographic Explorer and National Geographic Orion) that allow for more extensive exploration.
 In addition to our fleet, we also charter five ships, including riverboats for our expeditions to the Amazon, Southeast Asia, and Scotland; and the only privately owned tall ship, which brings us to the Caribbean, Greece, and the Dalmatian Coast.

 Each ship in our fleet is equipped with the latest innovations in exploration technology, such as bow cameras, remotely operated vehicles, undersea cameras, hydrophones, and video-microscopes—our eyes and ears beneath the waves.